chihebchebbi/MS_Sentinel_CALDERA/README.md

 This project contains:
 * A Playbook: to extract information from CALDERA platform every day
-* A Workbook: to visualize insights about CALDERA .Furthermore, the workbook shows the related Micorosft Sentinel Alerts that are related to CALDERA agents
+* A Workbook: to visualize insights about CALDERA .Furthermore, the workbook shows the related Micorosft Sentinel Alerts that are related to CALDERA agents to help you identify detection gaps.